 • Funders and social investors

-the event is based on E3M’s Alchemy methodology, bringing together the experience of innovative social enterprise leaders, bold commissioners responsible for public services, and funders and social investors.
-Mixed groups of participants will work together in a series of facilitated sessions, to identify key things that need to happen to develop and scale new approaches for services.
+the event was based on E3M’s Alchemy methodology, bringing together the experience of innovative social enterprise leaders, bold commissioners responsible for public services, and funders and social investors.
+Mixed groups of participants worked together in a series of facilitated sessions, to identify key things that need to happen to develop and scale new approaches for services.

-Prior to the event, each participant will choose a topic and receive some corresponding background information.
-During the event, participants will at work at tables of nine people, each with a facilitator, exploring:
+Prior to the event, each participant chose a topic and received some corresponding background information.
+During the event, participants worked at tables of nine people, each with a facilitator, exploring:

 • Understanding of the issues